sundharwinston/JavascriptGrammer/views/Evaluation1/Algorithm-pseudocode.md

 step 7: After the for loop print "Palindrome". because the for loop if statement for only check the unmatched character is found or not. if none of the character is mismatched then print "palindrome".

-step 8: call the function with input parameter.
+step 8: call the function with input parameter (invoke a function).

 step 9: stop the program.